Data-light Uncertainty Set Merging with Admissibility: Discussions

 \section{Discussions}

-In this paper, we introduced the SAT framework for merging uncertainty sets when only the uncertainty sets and their control levels are available.
+In this paper, we introduced the SAT framework for merging uncertainty sets in settings where only the initial uncertainty sets and their corresponding control levels are available.
 The proposed method is flexible, computationally efficient, and requires minimal information from each individual study.

-The size of the merged set produced by SAT depends critically on the aggregation method used for combining synthetic statistics.
-We have demonstrated that most methods designed for aggregating conventional p-values or e-values can also be applied to synthetic p-values or e-values.
-However, as our numerical experiments reveal, some popular aggregation methods do not always yield merged sets that are significantly smaller than the individual sets.
-Given the specific characteristics of synthetic p-values and e-values, a natural question is whether it is possible to develop specialized aggregation methods tailored for synthetic statistics, which could substantially reduce the size of the merged set.

-The SAT procedure begins by converting uncertainty sets into synthetic statistics.
-Similarly, it is feasible to convert multiple testing results into synthetic statistics.
-Consequently, a procedure similar to SAT could be employed to aggregate each study's rejection set, effectively controlling false discoveries.
-This idea is briefly discussed in Section \ref{ap:multiple} of the supplement, but a comprehensive understanding warrants further explorations.